LongBu/AWS-MLS-C01-Study-Guide/README.md

 Usage:
   * A topic modeling algorithm (like Neural Topic Model)
+  * Latent Dirichlet Allocation
+  * Another topic modeling algorithm
+    * Not deep learning
+  * Unsupervised
+    * The topics themselves are unlabeled; they are just groupings of documents with a shared subset of words
+  * Can be used for things other than words
+    * Cluster customers based on purchases
+    * Harmonic analysis in music

 Training input:
+  * Train channel, optional test channel (to measure accuracy)
+  * recordIO-protobuf or CSV
+  * Each document has counts for every word in vocabulary (in CSV format)
+  * Pipe mode only supported with recordIO

 How to use:
+  * Unsupervised; generates however many topics you specify
+  * Optional test channel can be used for scoring results
+    * Per-word log likelihood
+  * Functionally similar to NTM, but CPU-based
+    * Therefore maybe cheaper / more efficient

 Hyperparameters:
+  * Num_topics
+  * Alpha
+    * Initial guess for concentration parameter
+    * Smaller values generate sparse topic mixtures
+    * Larger values (>1.0) produce uniform mixtures

 Instance Types:
+  * Single-instance CPU

 ##### KNN

 Usage:
+  * Supervised
+  * ﻿﻿K-Nearest-Neighbors
+  * ﻿﻿Simple classification or regression algorithm
+  * ﻿﻿Classification
+    * ﻿﻿Find the K closest points to a sample point and return the most frequent label
+  * ﻿﻿Regression
+    * ﻿﻿Find the K closest points to a sample point and return the average value

 Training input:
+  * ﻿﻿Train channel contains your data
+  * ﻿﻿Test channel emits accuracy or MSE
+  * ﻿﻿recordIO-protobuf or CSV training
+    * ﻿﻿First column is label
+  * ﻿﻿File or pipe mode on either

 How to use:
+  * ﻿﻿Data is first sampled
+  * ﻿﻿SageMaker includes a dimensionality reduction stage
+    * ﻿﻿Avoid sparse data ("curse of dimensionality")
+    * ﻿﻿At cost of noise / accuracy
+    * ﻿﻿"sign" or "fjlt" methods
+  * ﻿﻿Build an index for looking up neighbors
+  * ﻿﻿Serialize the model
+  * Query the model for a given K
+  * k parameter=> Experiment on this till you get diminishing returns on high values of K

 Hyperparameters:
+  * ﻿﻿К!
+  * ﻿﻿Sample_size

 Instance Types:
+  * ﻿﻿Training on CPU or GPU
+    * ﻿﻿MI.m5.2xlarge
+    * ﻿﻿MI.p2.xlarge
+  * ﻿﻿Inference
+    * ﻿﻿CPU for lower latency
+    * ﻿﻿GPU for higher throughput on large batches

 ##### K-Means Clustering